Rose and Thorn

-Rose and Thorn are each the personalities of two different characters within publication of DC Comics, and in which Thorn is a villainous persona.
+Rose and Thorn are each the personalities of two different characters appearing in American comic books published by DC Comics, and in which Thorn is a villainous persona.
 Rose Canton originated during the Golden Age of comics, and Rhosyn "Rose" Forrest during the Silver Age.
 Until the Crisis on Infinite Earths, Canton and Forrest were from Earth-Two and Earth-One respectively, of the DC Multiverse.